adamarbain/drone4dengue/docs/use-cases.md

 ### Main Flow:

+1. Admin logs into the Drone4Dengue Admin Web System.
-1. Admin accesses User Management
+2. Admin selects User Management from the sidebar menu.
-2. Views user list with filters
+3. System displays the user list with filters, search, and status indicators.
-3. Adds, edits, updates roles/status, or removes users
+4. Admin may perform one or more of the following actions:
+-  Add a new user by filling in registration details.
+-  Edit user information such as address or role.
+-  Manage user roles (e.g., change from Normal User to Admin).
+-  Update user status (e.g., Verified, Pending, In Progress).
+-  Remove users if no longer part of the system.
+5. Admin submits changes.
-4. System saves and refreshes list
+6. System saves the updates and refreshes the user list.

 ### Alternative Flows: